Merge & Combine GPX Files Online

 Introduction to GPX Files and GPS Data

-This guide covers what GPX files actually contain, when you'd want to merge them, and how to do it without messing up your data.
-If you just want to jump straight in, the tool above is ready to go.
+This guide covers what GPX files contain, when to merge them, and how to do it correctly.
+The tool above is ready to use.

 Why Merge GPX Files?

-Here are the real-world situations where GPX merging actually comes in handy:
+Here are real-world situations where GPX merging is useful:

 • Multi-Day Adventures: Combine daily GPS logs from multi-day hiking, cycling, or backpacking trips into a single comprehensive track showing the entire journey.